urbanopt/geojson-modelica-translator/docs/getting_started.rst

 following:

 * Install `Docker <https://docs.docker.com/get-docker/>`_ for your system.
-* Configure Docker on your local desktop to have at least 4 GB Ram and 2 cores.
+* Configure Docker Desktop to have at least 4 GB Ram and 2 cores.
 This is configured under the Docker Preferences.
 * It is recommended to test the installation of Docker by simply running :code:`docker run hello-world` in a terminal.

 After Docker is installed and configured, you can use the CLI to run the model using the following